new-guy/screeps-os/README.md

 - When spawning
     - If no energy max defined, spawn from biggest available spawner
     - If energy max defined, spawn from smallest that can support it
-- Delete all mining routes every N ticks
+- Delete all mining routes every N ticksr
+- Update mining route creator to use scouting info rather than looking at sources that are visible

 ### Tidy UP pt 2